-The UK government has committed to identify and designate pilot Highly Protected Marine Areas (HPMAs) in English waters by the end of 2022.
+The UK government has committed to identify and designate pilot Highly Protected Marine Areas (HPMAs) in English waters.
 Defra, JNCC, Natural England, Cefas, the Marine Management Organisation, the Association of Inshore Fisheries and Conservation Authorities, and the Environment Agency will work together, with stakeholders, to identify potential pilot sites.

 Highly Protected Marine Areas (HPMAs) are areas of the sea designated for the protection and recovery of marine ecosystems.
 They prohibit extractive, destructive, and depositional uses, allowing only non-damaging levels of other activities to the extent permitted by international law.

 By setting aside some areas of sea with high levels of protection, HPMAs will allow nature to recover to a more natural state, allowing ecosystems to thrive.
 Their key purpose is biodiversity recovery.

-Government recently responded to the recommendations of the Benyon Review and committed to designate a number of pilot HPMAs in 2022 in English waters.
+Government responded to the recommendations of the Benyon Review and committed to designate a number of pilot HPMAs in English waters.
 Government will use powers under the Marine and Coastal Access Act (2009) to bring forward pilot HPMAs.

 During this pilot phase of HPMAs we aim to improve our understanding of: